fbpx

 To go with another example, let’s say you were to send out two engineers in a pair; there’s no point having each one fill in the same standard form or, worse, ask the customer to sign and approve the same information on each of their mobile devices.

-This means that one can collect info from the customer, while the other confirms details about the work-environment safety check they’re required to fill in.
-In this way, both sets of information are saved to your system, but without duplicating or wasting anyone’s time.
-In fact you’re probably collecting more data, faster—and importantly, making better use of billable hours.
+This means one can collect info from the customer while the other confirms details about the work-environment safety check they must fill in.
+The system saves both sets of information without duplicate or wasting anyone’s time.
+You’re probably collecting more data faster—and, importantly, making better use of billable hours.

-Software that allows you this deep level of customisation can help you personalise and diversify your services, whether your customers are commercial, private, or a mix of both.
-High-level customisation makes it possible to service everyone in an increasingly efficient way, without ever losing that personal touch because their data is easy for your staff to access.
+Software that allows this deep level of customisation can help you personalise and diversify your services, whether your customers are commercial, private, or a mix of both.
+High-level customisation makes it possible to service everyone increasingly efficiently without losing that personal touch because their data is easy for your staff to access.

-Behind the scenes, when it comes to creating forms using your management software, the editor should give tons of options and let you add the fields you need, then configure them accordingly.
-Standard elements include, but are not limited to: date, time, checkbox queries, text box comments, signature boxes, photo options, and dropdown choices.
+Behind the scenes, when creating forms using your management software, the editor should give tons of options and let you add the fields you need, then configure them accordingly.
+That includes the date, time, checkbox queries, text box comments, signature boxes, photo options, dropdown choices, and more elements.

-Additionally, dynamic versions of these fields can give engineers the flexibility to give non-standard answers, if need be (like selecting “other” from a list of options, then noting down what “other” is on the form.
-Having reactive options gives your team more control and lets engineers work not only faster, but more accurately too.
+Additionally, dynamic versions of these fields can give engineers the flexibility to give non-standard answers if needed (like selecting “other” from a list of options and then noting down what “other” is on the form).
+Having reactive options gives your team more control and lets engineers work faster and more accurately.

 Cloud connected devices